Nancy Grace: Other television work

-Dancing With the Stars
+Dancing with the Stars

 Grace was a contestant on the thirteenth season of Dancing with the Stars, which began airing on September 19, 2011.
 She was partnered with pro-dancer Tristan MacManus.
 The couple lasted for 8 weeks and placed 5th overall in the competition before being eliminated on November 8, 2011, one week shy of the semi-finals.

 Raising Hope

 In early April 2012, Grace appeared on the last two episodes of the second season of the TV show Raising Hope playing herself.

-Law & Order
+Law & Order: Special Victims Unit

 On May 22, 2007, Grace appeared in the Law & Order: Special Victims Unit episode "Screwed" the season 8 finale, playing herself opposite Star Jones.

 Hancock

 Grace has a cameo appearance in the film Hancock, starring Will Smith.

 Hollywood Medium with Tyler Henry

 In June 2017, Grace sat for a reading by purported psychic medium Tyler Henry on his E!
 TV show, Hollywood Medium with Tyler Henry.
 Grace believed Henry was communicating with her dead father, as well as murdered fiancé, and said she had received closure.
 After the reading Grace said "there were many things [Henry] said were impossible for him to have gleaned on the internet or even a computer search, speeches I've given, of things that have happened, I find it difficult to believe … I find many of the things he said to be absolutely amazing."
 In April 2018, Susan Gerbic analyzed the reading, and detailed in Nancy Grace Should be Ashamed of Herself! exactly how Grace had unfortunately been fooled by the usual fraudulent techniques of cold reading and hot reading used by "grief vampires" like Henry to convince people that they have paranormal powers.